Nuclear security and combating nuclear terrorism

 France is taking concrete actions to prevent terrorist risks.
 From 2002 to 2012, within the framework of the G8 Global Partnership, France secured, in Russia, two Alfa-class nuclear submarine reactor cores, 898 nuclear fuel assemblies and the radioactive sources (strontium) of 16 radioisotope thermoelectric generators, updated the nuclear reprocessing facilities at the Mayak complex (Russia) and helped build a secure radioactive materials storage site (Ukraine, Vector project).

 Since the end of the 1990s, France has initiated or contributed to programmes to secure radioactive sources in States lacking the resources to optimally manage their end-of-life.
 In particular, it helped States to locate and secure so-called "orphan" sources, or sources that were delicate to handle (Georgia, Ukraine, Russia).
 Learning from these experiences, France, in cooperation with the IAEA, compiled an inventory of spent radioactive sources of French origin around the world.
 On this basis, sources of French origin were brought back to France in cases where States in which they were located lacked the adequate security conditions.
+At the IAEA, France has a support plan for the securisation of radioactive sources, in which France continues providing expertise and financing to repatriate or securitize radioactive sources.

 Under the Plan, France has taken part in several IAEA expert missions and enabled Pakistan, for example, to acquire vehicles to confiscate and detect nuclear and radioactive material at borders.
 Furthermore, since 2010 and until 2016, it has made available to the IAEA, free of charge, an expert responsible for contributing to the Agency’s peer review missions (especially IPPAS).